patcon/parkdale-days-destroyed/README.md

 # Parkdale Days Destroyed

+_This project is asprational and is not year functional._

 This is an experiment to borrow a concept from Bitcoin-land, a measure called _Bitcoin days destroyed_ (BTCdd), and try to apply it to the realm of gentrification as a rough indicator.